 - Decreasing soda intake or cutting it out entirely

-- Eating a large breakfast in the morning, which has been shown to help regulate insulin levels and increase ovulation
+- Eating a large breakfast in the morning, has been shown to help regulate insulin levels and increase ovulation

 Exercise is equally important.
 In addition to promoting weight loss, becoming more active and exercising regularly has been shown to lower insulin levels in some women with polycystic ovaries.

 While there is no known cure for polycystic ovarian syndrome, several treatment options are available: